elliehoward/react-audio-visualization/README.md

 }
 ```

 As you can see we have set a few attributes on the audio tag, including the ref attribute.
 This is so we can reference the tag in a method later on.
+[Learn more about the red attribute here!](https://facebook.github.io/react/docs/refs-and-the-dom.html)

+You can now run npm start in your terminal and